Saildrone/javascript/README.md

     ```

 <a name="variables--no-unused-vars"></a>
-  - [13.8](#variables--no-unused-vars) Disallow unused variables. eslint: [`no-unused-vars`](https://eslint.org/docs/rules/no-unused-vars)
+  - [13.8](#variables--no-unused-vars) Disallow unused variables. **This rule has been amended by Saildrone.** eslint: [`no-unused-vars`](https://eslint.org/docs/rules/no-unused-vars)

-    > Why?
+    > ~Why?
 Variables that are declared and not used anywhere in the code are most likely an error due to incomplete refactoring.
-Such variables take up space in the code and can lead to confusion by readers.
+Such variables take up space in the code and can lead to confusion by readers.~

     ```javascript
     // bad